adamlauretig/icews_python/README.md

 Code is still experimental, and might be buggy.
 It needs a lot of commenting right now.
 You should probably spot check any results.

-There's a blogpost coming, at some point.
+There's a blog post coming, at some point.

+`/text_to_CAMEO-master` contains the original code from Phil Schrodt.